JuliaInterop/JavaCall.jl/doc/methods.md

 ```

 ##Initialising Objects via Constructors
 Each of the Julia `JavaObject` types contain a constructor that looks much like the `jcall` function.
 You provide a tuple of argument types, and the arguments themselves, and it return an instance of `JavaObject` that wraps a Java object of the corresponding class.
-Unlike `jcall` however, in this case the reciever and the return type is implicit, and does not need to specified.
+Unlike `jcall` however, in this case the receiver and the return type is implicit, and does not need to specified.

 ```julia
 gurl = jnu((JString,), "http://www.google.com")